trinodb/trino/docs/src/main/sphinx/object-storage/file-system-azure.md

   - Maximum number of concurrent write operations.
 Defaults to 8.
 * - `azure.max-single-upload-size`
   - [Data size](prop-type-data-size) Defaults to `4MB`.
+* - `azure.max-http-requests`
+  - Maximum [integer](prop-type-integer) number of concurrent HTTP requests to Azure on every node.
+Defaults to double the number of processors on the node.
+Minimum `1`.
+Use this property to reduce the number of connections when you observe too many connections from your Trino cluster nodes to Azure Storage and encounter rate limiting issues.

 :::

 (azure-access-key-authentication)=